 Protect Your Home from Wildfires

-The most effective home safety actions occure within 100 feet of your home
+The most effective home safety actions involve hardening your home and the immediate perimeter within 10 feet of it.

 Luckily, it is possible to retrofit your home to be ember and flame resistant.
 And some of the most effective modifications only cost a few dollars.
 Read on to find out what you can do.